-The flow environment can significantly affect population dynamics within growing biofilms by generating feedback between flow conditions, spatial architecture, and interspecies competition.
+The flow environment can significantly affect population dynamics within growing biofilms by generating feedbacks between flow conditions, spatial architecture, and interspecies competition.
 For example, the presence of regions with different velocity in a flow can trigger the spatial segregation of bacterial communities on the basis of their adhesiveness (Martínez-García et al. 2018, Nadell et al. 2017).
-As an example, in surface-attached communities, high-velocity flow detaches weakly adhesive cells, favoring their dispersal and the formation of smaller colonies, whereas lowvelocity flow does not affect the attachment of highly adhesive cells, promoting the formation of larger colonies (Martínez-García et al. 2018).
+As an example, in surface-attached communities, high-velocity flow detaches weakly adhesive cells, favoring their dispersal and the formation of smaller colonies, whereas low-velocity flow allows the attachment of both highly and weakly adhesive cells, promoting the formation of larger colonies (Martínez-García et al. 2018).
 There is also feedback: By forming large and stiff biofilm structures that can withstand considerable hydrodynamic forces, more adhesive cells create areas protected from flow that favor the growth of less adhesive cells, which would otherwise be detached by shear (Nadell et al. 2017) (Figure 2e).